-Plate 2 is another of Táiwò Abímbólá's ìróké.
-It conforms to the three-section archetype of Yoruba ìróké.
-In the middle section, an equestrian is depicted.
-The horse rider has a decorated coiffure, which terminates at the conical part of the iróké.
+ÌrókéIfáThe inner part of the handle that doubles as a rattle middle section, an equestrian is depicted.
+The horse rider has a decorated coiffure, which terminates at the conical part of the ìróké.
 Horse riders are not unusual imagery in Yorùbá woodcarving.
 Indeed, Thompson (1974) notes that the image of the mounted figure is widely found in West Africa as an expression of domination.
 Among the Yorùbá carved wooden figures of horsemen honouring warriors are kept in the homes of veterans of military exploits.
-Morton-Williams (2005) equally points out that the 'motif' of the mounted warrior, usually in wood and rarely in ivory, is common in several settings in Yorubaland.
+Morton-Williams (2005) equally points out that the 'motif'of the mounted warrior, usually in wood and rarely in ivory, is common in several settings in Yorubaland.
 It can sometimes be found in temples or shrines of gods (òrìsà) and in the palaces of kings.
-He maintains that they are also found in the superstructure of some èpà masks.
+He maintains that they are also found in the superstructure of some èpa masks.
 The lower section of the ìrókéin plate 2 is the handle.